BGSpiegl/GCparagon/README.md

 - UNIX system (server or HPC cluster recommended)

-The GCparagon commandline tool was tested on an Ubuntu 20.04.5 LTS operating system, using a Python3.10 conda environment which can be installed using the [GCparagon_py3.10_env.yml](conda_env/GCparagon_py3.10_env.yml) file.
+The GCparagon commandline tool was tested on an Ubuntu 20.04.5 LTS and Ubuntu 22.04.4 LTS operating systems, using a Python3.10 conda environment.

+#### Conda installation
+This software environment can be installed using the provided [GCparagon_py3.10_env.yml](conda_env/GCparagon_py3.10_env.yml) file.

-Per default, the following dependencies will be installed into the conda env named `GCparagon_py3.10`:
+Using the [GCparagon_py3.10_env.yml](conda_env/GCparagon_py3.10_env.yml) file, the following dependencies will be installed into the conda env named `GCparagon_py3.10`:
   - samtools=1.16
   - bedtools=2.30
   - python=3.10